 The word “shabat” means “to cease, to desist, to fail, to suffer to be lacking.”
 In other words, the evening and the morning sacrifices continued, for forty more years, after our Messiah died, but they were not recognized in heaven by the Father.
 Hence, they “failed” to be acceptable to the Father in heaven.

 It is because the entire nation defiled their Temple, and their altar with the shedding of innocent blood.
-Had the leadership of the nation, (the Sanhedrin), accepted Yahuwshuwa as their Messiah, they would have continued to practice the daily sacrifices, under Yahuwshuwa as their High Priest (Kohan Gadowl), aka “Malkiy-Tzedeq” (Melchizedek).
+Had the leadership of the nation, (the Sanhedrin), accepted Yahuwshuwa as their Messiah, they would have continued the daily sacrifices, under Yahuwshuwa as their High Priest.
+He would have returned in 70 A.D. as “Malkiy-Tzedeq” (Melchizedek), and he would have rebuilt the Tabernacle of David, as stated in prophecy (Isaiah 16:5; Amos 9:11; Acts 15:16).

-But because they rejected his sacrifice, their altar, and temple remained defiled for forty consecutive years, leading up to the Roman Siege in 70 A.D.
+But because they rejected Yahuwshuwa as their Messiah, their altar and their temple remained defiled for forty consecutive years leading up to the Roman Siege in 70 A.D.

 To learn more about the historical “Forty-Year Yom Kippur Miracle,” see my other blogs: